 Baseball America mentions Purke's slinging action, saying that it is neither violent nor smooth.
 I guess that would be...
 Average?
 Typical?
 Expected?
 Outside of this specific mentioning of a flaw, I could only find generic references to his mechanics.
 I wanted to have a look for myself.

 I located a solid video on YouTube, looked at it, and made some still photos.
-Here's the video, courtesy of Baseball Factory:
+Here's the video, courtesy of Baseball Factory: [video has been made private and can no longer be embedded]

 There are two big things that jump out at me, but first, I want to say that outside of his arm action, there really isn't much to complain about.
 He steps nearly straight forward, landing only a few inches closed.